-Best cordless vacuum cleaners to make light work of vacuuming
+Best cordless vacuum cleaner 2019

 Ideal Home’s rating: 3.5 out of 5 stars

-6. Black & Decker CUA525BHP 45Wh Multipower Pet – best for versatile tools
+9. Black & Decker CUA525BHP 45Wh Multipower Pet – best cordless vacuum cleaner for versatility

 This 2-in-1, 18V upright clearly wants to replace your corded vacuum cleaner.
 It’s large and boasts HEPA filtration and battery life of up to an hour.
 The floor head has a motorised brush bar designed for pet hair, with a sensor that detects floor type and adjusts suction accordingly.